MiguelGT98/flutter_conekta/example/README.md

-# conekta_example
+# flutter_conekta_example

-Demonstrates how to use the conekta plugin.
+Demonstrates how to use the flutter_conekta plugin.

 ## Getting Started